pznqz/spaceengineers-ocr-clipboard-linux/README.md

 * @ me (@Dig#3443) in keens linux discord channel if you need help

-**TODO** put all instructions here and make them easier to follow
+**TODO** put all instructions here and make them easier to follow **TODO** cant tweak mogrify for them but I could make presets triggered by args to make it simpler to do **TODO** auto generate the gNAME/X/Y/Z vars

 ### txtselSEclip.sh
 * **TODO**